 The District reports its investments using the fair value measurements established by generally accepted accounting principles.
 As such, a fair value hierarchy categorizes the inputs used to measure the fair value of the investments into three levels.
 Level 1 inputs are quoted prices in active markets for identical investments; Level 2 inputs include quoted prices in active markets for similar investments, or other observable inputs; and Level 3 inputs are unobservable inputs.
-At December 31, 2016, the District's investments in CSAFE and the money market funds were reported at the net asset value per share, measured at amortized cost.
-The U.S. Treasury securities and Colotrust were measured utilizing quoted prices in active markets for similar investments (Level 2 inputs).
+At December 31, 2017, the U.S. Treasury securities were measured utilizing quoted prices in active markets for similar investments (Level 2 inputs).

-The District's investments are subject to risk as described below:
+The District's investments are subject to risk as described below.